MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Set up

-Choose a deployment with either GPT-3.5, GPT-4, or the Davinci model for your calculations and set it as your `model_config`.
+Choose a deployment with either GPT-3.5, GPT-4, GPT-4o or GPT-4-mini model for your calculations and set it as your `model_config`.
 We support both Azure OpenAI or OpenAI model configuration schema.
 We recommend using GPT models that do not have the `(preview)` suffix for the best performance and parseable responses with our evaluators.

 #### Performance and quality evaluator usage